Isiah (Ike) Leggett

 In November 2006, Isiah Leggett was elected to a four-year term as Montgomery County Executive.
 He is the first African American to be elected to this public office.
-In November 2010 he was reelected by County voters with over 65% of the ballots cast.
+In November 2014 he was reelected by County voters, with winning over 65% of the ballots cast in each electior.

 Isiah Leggett was the first African American to be elected to the County Council.
 Ike Leggett served four terms as an At-Large Member (1986 – 2002).
 He also served as the Council's President three times (1991, 1998, 1999) and as its Vice-President three times (1990, 1997 and 2002).
 As a Council Member he also chaired the Council’s Transportation and Environment Committee and served on the Education Committee.

 His other political service includes chairing the Maryland Democratic Party from December 2002 – December 2004, which involved working with local officials throughout the State of Maryland.
 Leggett was elected as president of the Maryland Association of Counties in January 2015.